RsyncProject/rsync/rsyncd.conf.5.md

     _not_ displayed if the script returns success.
 The other programs cannot send any text to the user.
 All output except for the `pre-xfer exec` stdout goes to the corresponding daemon's stdout/stderr, which is typically discarded.
-See the `--no-detatch` option for a way to see the daemon's output, which can assist with debugging.
+See the `--no-detach` option for a way to see the daemon's output, which can assist with debugging.

     Note that the `early exec` command runs before any part of the transfer